 Your Child Isn’t Defiant — His Skills Are Lagging

 “If he could, he would.”
-Children with ADHD don’t always act rudely or awkwardly on purpose — sometimes, they simply lack the executive function skills to keep up with confusing social norms and fast-paced conversations.
+Children with ADHD don’t always have rude behavior — sometimes, they simply lack the executive function skills to keep up with confusing social norms and fast-paced conversations.
 Here’s how parents can reframe these social challenges and better bolster weak skills.

 You wouldn’t expect a child to hit a baseball before learning how to swing the bat.
 Many children who struggle with behavioral challenges don’t have the skills they need to do what’s expected of them, and unfortunately, ADHD behaviors can lead to harsh — and mistaken — assumptions.
 There is the child who barges into a room, disrupting the conversation, or the one who laughs at a joke after everyone else has moved on in the conversation.
 These children may appear rude or awkward, but not all we see is what it seems.

 How Executive Dysfunctions Impact Rude Behavior

 Certainly there are times when a child seems stubborn or selfish, but neuroscience suggests that it is a lack of skills, specifically the brain-based “executive function” skills, that hold him back — not willfulness or laziness.
 Executive function is the brain’s hub of skills — memory, organization, planning, self-regulation, and the ability to modify our behavior in response to others.